 Cost Type: Select the cost type that SmartTime will include in the bottleneck report.
-By default, path count is selected.

 You may select one of the following two items from the drop-down list:

 - Path count: This cost type associates the severity of the bottleneck to the count of violating/critical paths that traverse the instance.
 This is the default. - Path cost: This cost type associates the severity of the bottleneck to the sum of the timing violations for the violating/critical paths that traverse the instance.